-On 19 February 2020, Politico released an article stating that the EU Commission intends on delivering a concrete data strategy framework by the end of 2020.263 The framework would be applied toward "common European data spaces" which could be implemented as early as 2022.264 The report also mentions the Commission's goal to implement the Data Act by 2021.265 This new policy would seek to remove existing barriers and introduce rules for business-to-business as well as business-to-government data sharing.266
+On 19 February 2020, Politico published an article stating that the EU Commission intends on delivering a concrete data strategy framework by the end of 2020.262 The framework would be applied towards "common European data spaces" which could be implemented as early as 2022.263 The report also mentions the Commission's goal to implement the Data Act by 2021.264 This new policy would seek to remove existing barriers and introduce rules for business-to-business as well as business-to-government data sharing.265

-The EU has taken domestic actions toward reinforcing democratic institutions.
+The EU has taken domestic actions towards reinforcing democratic institutions.
 The EU has acted to reinforce democratic institutions against state and non-state actors.
 These actions fulfil three of the four components of the commitment.